 Eligibility Criteria for Home Improvement Grants in Texas

-To qualify for home improvement grants in Texas, applicants must meet specific criteria.
-These criteria vary by program but generally include:
+To obtain home improvement grants in Texas, applicants must meet certain requirements.
+Requirements by program vary but generally include:

 Income-Based Requirements for Low-Income Families